andrew/ultimate-awesome/README.md

 - [awesome-silicon-plugins](https://github.com/oiwn/awesome-silicon-plugins) - Plugins with support of apple silicon SoC (m1 etc).
 - [awesome-artificial-intelligence](https://github.com/okhosting/awesome-artificial-intelligence) - Curated list of open source and comercial tools, services, libraries, documentation and everything AI.
 - [awesome-japanese-places](https://github.com/olety/awesome-japanese-places) - Cool places to visit in Japan.
-- [awesome-cryptos](https://github.com/oneforalone/awesome-cryptos) - Resources for a better understanding in cryptos.
 - [nimiq-awesome](https://github.com/onmax/nimiq-awesome) - A curated list of projects, applications and libraries built on top of the Nimiq blockchain.
 - [awesome-cloudflare](https://github.com/OshekharO/awesome-cloudflare) - ⛅️ Curated list of awesome Cloudflare worker recipes, open-source projects, guides, blogs and other resources.
 - [awesome-funny-programming-music](https://github.com/oswwwaldotc/awesome-funny-programming-music) - Listen to this when you are programming 🎶.